Coming Soon: The Best Events in LA (Oct. 20-26, 2025)

 Arts & Culture

 Los Angeles is home to a world-class collection of museums and cultural attractions.
-Best of all, LA museums are hosting events all summer long!
-From afterhours exhibits to concerts and movie screenings, read our guide to summer museum events in LA.
+Best of all, you can view masterpieces at LA museums for free!
+From automotive to natural history museums, read our guide to more than 20 of the best museums in LA with free admission.

-A Taste of Vampires Around the World - Philosophical Research Society (Oct.
-1)
+"Shadow of the Vampire" - Philosophical Research Society (Oct.
+23)

 Concerts